Burning, tingling, and numbness in feet and hands associated with neuropathy symptoms in Raynham MA

 • Cold or “wet” sensations with no clear cause

-These symptoms are not random—they reflect how your nerve anatomy is being affected.
+These symptoms are not random—they reflect how your nerve function is being affected.

 Neuropathy is becoming increasingly common.